All projects

 67%

-Total processes
+Total workflows

 Mapped